-- 1 Open the front door of the Transceiver Unit. - 2 Remove the flat ribbon cables on the TX64 boards. - 3 Pull out the board.
+- 1 Open the front door of the Transceiver Unit. - 2 Remove the flat ribbon cables on the TX64 boards. - 3 Pull out the board. - 4 Replace the fuse(s).

 Reverse the above procedure.

 Software replacement

 Normally the spare boards are fully equiped with software.
 If this is not the case, follow the instructions below.